nepoxiii/no-lib/README.md

 vue.js components library

 ## Add to your project
-Install with `git submodule add https://github.com/nepoxiii/no-lib.git the-path-you-want-to-put`.
+- Install with `git submodule add https://github.com/nepoxiii/no-lib.git the-path-you-want-to-put`.
+- Add `no-style.css` path in your `nuxt.config.js`.
 Use like classic component you know.

 ## Change the colors
-- Add `.gitignore` in the no-lib folder with `no-style.css` path inside
-- Change no-style.css
+You can overwrite css and specially the variables use in `no-style.css` by create a new .css sheet.
+Exemple : `var(--bleu): #MYBLUE`.
+Your file need to be placed above `no-style.css` in your `nuxt.config.js`.

 🧙🧚‍♀️